datasciencecampus/pygrams/README.md

 ### Term focus

-This option utilises a second random patent dataset, by default `USPTO-random-10000`, whose terms are discounted from the chosen CPC classification to try and 'focus' the identified terms away from terms found more generally in the patent dataset.
-An example of choosing a larger
+This option utilises a second random patent dataset, by default `USPTO-random-10000` (termed the focus source), whose terms are discounted from the chosen CPC classification to try and 'focus' the identified terms away from terms found more generally in the patent dataset.
+An example focus (using `set` difference) is as follows:

 ```
-python detect.py -f
+python detect.py -f set
 ```

+The available focus options are:
+- `set` discounts terms that are also found in the focus source
+- `chi2` discounts terms that are not found in the focus source using chi2
+- `mutual` discounts terms that are not found in the focus source using mutual information

 ### Choose focus source